AndrewAllan/BJSS/README.md

 * some page object classes might only have one locator this was done purely from a forward thinking perspective if it was a real project
-* within test 2 it was specified that i select the order created in test 1 by date and time but only date was displayed because of this if more than one order is made on that date the test would fail as the for loop would have more than one web element due to this i have selected the first element displayed which is always the newest i have also coded finding the order by date only
+* within test 2 it was specified that i select the order created in test 1 by date and time but only date was displayed because of this if more than one order is made on that date the locator of date wouldnt be eniqe because of this i have selected the first instance of the chosen date.
 * within test 1 i was asked to verify the price and size of each item i made the asserts user input as opposed to carrying the values from the quickview